Person smiling and looking down at their tablet.

 While sole proprietors and independent contractors are not typically required by law to carry a workers' comp policy, many buy this insurance to fulfill the terms of their contract or to protect their income.

 Luckily, you can keep your workers’ compensation rates reasonable.
-Here are five steps you can take to ensure that your expenses are as low as possible.
+Here are six steps you can take to ensure that your expenses are as low as possible.

 1. Classify your business and employees correctly